Los Angeles Travel Guide

 Santa Monica

 Beach city feel, walkable, safe, great restaurants.
-Pricier hotels but you can do LA without a car if you stay here.
+Pricier hotels but car-optional.

 Best for: First-time visitors, beach lovers